segmentio/segment-docs/src/connections/destinations/catalog/iterable/index.md

 Iterable keys users by `email` or a user ID.
 This user ID will be the Segment `userId` if sent.
 To use a Segment `userId` for identify calls, first call identify with both a `userId` and `email`.
 Iterable won't accept the request and throws an error if you fail to send one of either the `userId` or `email`.

+> info ""
-**NOTE**: The email parameter has to be sent to Segment as email.
-The email value can't be passed in with any other key name in the payload.
-Sending email in with a different key name (ex. customer_email, mail, etc.) will not allow Iterable's processes to understand that key holds the email value you want to use.
-The same stipulation applies to the userId field.
-Using keys other than email and userId will cause payloads to be silently rejected by Iterable.
+> You must send the `email` parameter to Segment as `email`.
+The `email` value can't be passed in with any other key name in the payload.
+Sending `email` in with a different key name (for example, `customer_email`, `mail`) will not allow Iterable's processes to understand that key holds the `email` value you want to use.
+The same condition applies to the `userId` field.
+Using keys other than `email` and `userId` cause payloads to be silently rejected by Iterable.

 <!-- commented out because this functionality isn't currently working ZD#355518
 ### Merge Nested Objects